django-fluent/django-fluent-pages/docs/newpagetypes/urls.rst

     app_reverse('product_details', kwargs={'slug': 'myproduct'})

-In templates, the is a ``appurl`` tag which accomplishes the same effect:
+In templates, there is an ``appurl`` tag which accomplishes the same effect:

 .. code-block:: html+django